Common Ocular Diseases/Problems

 The eye is filled with a gel-like substance called the vitreous.
 The vitreous occupies approximately 80% of the volume of the eye.
 As we age, the normally gel like vitreous tends to shrink and become somewhat stringy.
 These strands of vitreous can cast shadows on the retina and creates the appearance of floaters.
 Floaters may appear as tiny specks, small dark shadows, “thread-like” strands or even “squiggly” lines that float around in your field of vision.
 They tend to move as your eyes move.
 The likelihood of experiencing floaters increases as we get older.
 Sometimes floaters can be an indication of other more serious vision threatening eye conditions or problems such as infections, inflammations, hemorrhages, or retinal tears.
 See an eye care professional as soon as possible if you notice sudden changes, increases in the number, or floaters associated with flashes of lights.

-Make an appointment today with our Doctor at CECC and check your eye care health.
+Make an appointment today with a Doctor at CECC and check your eye care health.